vaibhavsdewan/CareerDoc-Offer-Letter-and-Resume-Generator/README.md

 # CareerDoc - Offer Letter and Resume Generator

 ## Project Overview
-CareerDoc is a comprehensive offer letter and resume generator built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+CareerDoc is a comprehensive offer letter and resume generator built using MongoDB, ExpressJS, ReactJS, NodeJS and Google OAuth.
-The application integrates Google OAuth for secure login authentication, ensuring a seamless and efficient user experience.
-CareerDoc streamlines the process of creating professional documents, making it a valuable tool for job seekers and HR professionals.
+It streamlines the process of creating professional documents, making it a valuable tool for job seekers and HR professionals.

 ## Features